maxi-blocks/maxi-blocks/readme.txt

 == Changelog ==

+_Updates 27 Sep 2024_
+MaxiBlocks v1.9.8
+* Fix: Resolved issue where block tones were not switching correctly on the frontend.
+* Fix: Refined default link colour settings in the Template style cards for improved consistency.

 _Updates 25 Sep 2024_
 MaxiBlocks v1.9.7
 * Update: Added Theme tab to Template Library for future Theme templates.